The Sprinkled Blood in the Earthly Sanctuary

-“And the priest that is anointed shall bring of the bullock’s blood to the tabernacle of the congregation: And the priest shall dip his finger in some of the blood, and sprinkle it seven times before the Lord, even before the vail” (Leviticus 4:16, 17).
+“And the priest that is anointed shall bring of the bullock’s blood to the tabernacle of the congregation: And the priest shall dip his finger in some of the blood, and sprinkle it seven times before the Lord, even before the veil.”Leviticus 4:16, 17

-When a sacrifice was offered for the sins of the entire congregation, the blood was taken by the priest, who represented Jesus (Hebrews 3:1), into the sanctuary and sprinkled before the veil which separated the Holy and the Most Holy place.
+The whole process, as we read in Leviticus 4, begins with a sacrifice.
+When a sacrifice was offered for the sins of the entire congregation, the blood was taken by the priest, who represented Jesus (Hebrews 3:1), into the sanctuary and he sprinkled it before the veil which separated the Holy and the Most Holy place.
 The presence of God dwelt on the other side of the veil in the Holy of Holies.
 Thus, the sins of the people were removed and symbolically transferred to the sanctuary.

 In His service,